Laravel-Backpack/demo/readme.md

 ## Usage

-1. Register a new user at http://localhost/backpack-demo/public/admin/register
+1. Register a new user at http://localhost/backpack-demo/admin/register
-2. Your admin panel will be available at http://localhost/backpack-demo/public/admin
+2. Your admin panel will be available at http://localhost/backpack-demo/admin
 3. [optional] If you're building an admin panel, you should close the registration.
 In config/backpack/base.php look for "registration_open" and change it to false.

+Note: Depending on your configuration you may need to define a site within NGINX or Apache; Your URL domain may change from localhost to what you have defined.

 ![Example generated CRUD interface](https://dl.dropboxusercontent.com/u/2431352/backpack_base_dashboard.png)